Altaba77/ngx-graphical-view/README.md

 This angular component is a graphical view of a progress bar which include images as intermediate steps.

-This library use bootstrap framework to generate the
+This library use bootstrap framework to generate the progress bars.

 Get the [Changelog](https://github.com/Altaba77/ngx-graphical-view/blob/master/CHANGELOG.md).